codesyntax/django-cs-robots/README.md

     # ... other project urls
 ]
 ```

+## 💖 Contributions

-##💖 ContributionsBug reports and feature requests are welcome!
+Bug reports and feature requests are welcome!